l33tdaniel/project-2/team-10-documentation/Hours.md

 ### 09/30
 Tej 09/30: Spent 1hr writing about the architecture and creating a graphic.
 Since JavaScript was used, understanding the code was relatively easy and only took 45m.
 Making the graphic took longer than expected due to unfamiliarity with the graph software.

+### 10/01
+Jay 10/01: Spent 3.5hrs working on CSS.
+This took much longer than expected because Jay went above and beyond when it came to the UI.
+We had accounted for CSS being hard, but we did not account for a complete overhaul of the old UI.
+The hard worked paid off though as the UI is super nice.

+### 10/02
+Arnav 10/02: Arnav spent like 15m updating the documentation and making sure everything looked a-okay.
+Also had to fix the comments a little bit.